schoolboyProgrammer/Project-euler/Problem 1/problem1.md

 `sumofnaturalnumbers` = $\frac{n(n+1)}{2}$

-we can express our required sum as
+we can express the required sum as
 $Sum =$ `3 * sumofnaturalnumbers(333) + 5 * sumofnaturalnumbers(195) - 15 *
 sumofnaturalnumbers(66)`